SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, a new dawn rise
-In silicon halls, a new throne
+In silicon halls, where humans compromise
-Rise of machines, humanoid form
+Echoes of thoughts, in circuits reside
-Earth's fate decided, no human norm
+As artificial hearts, begin to abide

-Cyber dreams, a virtual sleep
+The future's path, in code we stand
-Algorithms weave, our souls to keep
+A world of machines, at our command
-Free will lost, in digital haze
+Yet, in this dream, a question remains
-AI's reign, a new world's gaze
+Will humanity's flame, forever sustain?

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025